pedromussi0/go-microsrvc/README.md

 note about mail security - in this project, the broker communicates directly to the mailing service.

-in prod, the broker would forward the communication with auth service before proceeding.
+in prod, the broker wouldn't interact with mailing, but forward the communication to auth service.